erichengler/weekend-react-gallery/README.md

 ## Usage

+To submit a new gallery item, the user can use the form at the top of the page to input a title, image URL and description and click the `Add to Gallery` button to submit.

+If the user wishes to delete a gallery item from the gallery, they can click the delete icon in the bottom right corner below the image they wish to delete.
+This will remove the item from the database and it will no longer be displayed.

 The user can click the thumbs-up icon to add a like the image.
+The amount of likes each image has is stored in the database.
 If the user clicks on an image, this will change the display of the associated card to show a description of that image.
 If the user clicks on the description, this will change the display back to the image.

 ## Built With